Antje Utgaard Bares Her Cleavage In Plunging White Top For New Selfie

 “Absolutely amazing and beyond gorgeous as always.
 For me it’s a tie between good apple pie and dumplings with ice cream.
 [The first] can be eaten alone but the sauce on a dumpling really needs the ice cream to accompany it,” one user wrote.

 “I miss apple picking in upstate NY.
-Great memories… Great photo as well,” raved another one of her fans.
+Great memories… Great photo as well,” raved another one of her admirers.

 “Johnny appleseed would be proud,” a third one chimed in.